-- 3.1 Consistent with the process set out in the EBA SREP Guidelines and building on previous liquidity reviews and ongoing supervisory activities, the PRA will carry out an L-SREP of the firm in a manner and at a frequency which is proportionate to the nature, scale and complexity of a firm's activities.
-This approach is consistent with the PRA's secondary competition objective. - 3.2 In carrying out the L-SREP, the PRA will as a minimum undertake the following: - review the arrangements, strategies, and processes implemented by a firm to comply with the liquidity standards laid down in the ILAA rules, Part Six (Liquidity) of the CRR and the Delegated Act.
-This includes reviewing firms' Common Reporting (COREP) liquidity returns. - evaluate the liquidity and funding risks to which the firm is or might be exposed; - assess the risks that the firm poses to the financial system; - evaluate the further liquidity and funding risks revealed by stress testing; and - evaluate whether the level and composition of the firm's liquidity resources are adequate to meet the firm's liquidity needs over different time horizons. - 3.3 Based on this assessment, the PRA will: - determine specific quantitative ILG (individual liquidity guidance); - determine specific qualitative ILG; and - determine firms' overall liquidity risk scoring. - 3.4 The following paragraphs detail how the PRA will carry out L-SREPs, and how it will set ILG.
+3.1 Consistent with the process set out in the EBA SREP Guidelines and building on previous liquidity reviews and ongoing supervisory activities, the PRA will carry out an L-SREP of the firm in a manner and at a frequency which is proportionate to the nature, scale and complexity of a firm's activities.
+This approach is consistent with the PRA's secondary competition objective.

+3.2 In carrying out the L-SREP, the PRA will as a minimum undertake the following:

+- review the arrangements, strategies, and processes implemented by a firm to comply with the liquidity standards laid down in the ILAA rules, Part Six (Liquidity) of the CRR and the Delegated Act.
+This includes reviewing firms' Common Reporting (COREP) liquidity returns. - evaluate the liquidity and funding risks to which the firm is or might be exposed, for example as a result of the proportion of the firm's assets that are encumbered; - assess the risks that the firm poses to the financial system; - evaluate the further liquidity and funding risks revealed by stress testing; and - evaluate whether the level and composition of the firm's liquidity resources are adequate to meet the firm's liquidity needs over different time horizons. - 3.3 Based on this assessment, the PRA will: - determine specific quantitative ILG (individual liquidity guidance); - determine specific qualitative ILG; and - determine firms' overall liquidity risk scoring.

+3.4 The following paragraphs detail how the PRA will carry out L-SREPs, and how it will set ILG.